-The diversity of the freshwater habitats and margins support a range of species, including quillworts (Isoetes spp), water lobelia (Lobelia dortmanna), shoreweed (Littorella uniflora) bulbous rush (Juncus bulbosus), water horsetail (Equisetum fluviatile) and floating bur-reed (Sparganium angustifolium), as well as rare aquatic and marginal plants such as the slender naiad (Najas flexilis), Irish ladies tresses (Spiranthes romanzoffiana), pipewort (Eriocaulon aquaticum), club sedge (Carex buxbaumii), dwarf water-lily (Nuphar pumila), and pygmy-weed (Crassula aquatica).
+The diversity of the freshwater habitats and margins In Lochaber support a range of species, including quillworts (Isoetes spp), water lobelia (Lobelia dortmanna), shoreweed (Littorella uniflora), bulbous rush (Juncus bulbosus), reed (Phragmites communis), common clubrush (Schoenoplectus lacustris agg), water horsetail (Equisetum fluviatile), bottle sedge (Carex rostrata) and floating bur-reed (Sparganium angustifolium), as well as rare aquatic and marginal plants such as the slender naiad (Najas flexilis), Irish ladies tresses (Spiranthes romanzoffiana), pipewort (Eriocaulon aquaticum), club sedge (Carex buxbaumii), pygmy-weed (Crassula aquatica) and dwarf water-lily (Nuphar pumila).

-Whether botanising, bird watching, mammal spotting or fishing, freshwater habitats are a great place to explore the rich heritage of the Western Highlands.
+Whether botanising, bird watching, mammal spotting or fishing, freshwater habitats are a great place to explore the rich natural heritage of the Western Highlands.